UMW in Italy

 Students will stay in double or triple-occupancy rooms at local hotels and hostels.
 All hotels will have WiFi and breakfast included.

 Students will earn 3 credits for either ARTH 360C: Special Studies in Art History or CLAS 351F: Special Studies in Classical Civilization.
-An additional 3 credits related to the trip may be arranged through participation in ARTH 491 or CLAS 491, individual study courses, with one of the instructors in the Fall 2019 semester.
-The course will take place during the last eight weeks of the Spring 2019 term, meeting time TBD (based on participants), followed by the in-country portion of the program.
-To enroll in the course for Spring 2019, students must register and then contact the Faculty Director(s) for POI.
+An additional 3 credits related to the trip may be arranged through participation in ARTH 491 or CLAS 491, individual study courses, with one of the instructors in the Fall 2021 semester.
+The course will take place during the last eight weeks of the Spring 2021 term followed by the in-country portion of the program.
+To enroll in the course for Spring 2021, students must register with CIE and then contact the Faculty Director(s) for POI.

-This course satisfies the Experiential Learning OR Global Inquiry general education requirement by contract with the Faculty Director(s) only.
+This course satisfies the Experiential Learning/Beyond the Classroom or Global Inquiry/Diverse and Global Perspectives general education requirement by contract with the Faculty Director(s) only.

 Requirements & Prerequisites